nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     Use case ends.

-* 3b.
+* 1b.
 User provides multiple fields to delete.

-  * 3b1.
+  * 1b1.
 NetworkBook shows an error message.

     Use case ends.

-* 3c.
+* 1c.
 User provides an index field after the single-valued field to delete.

-  * 3c1.
+  * 1c1.
 NetworkBook shows an error message.

     Use case ends.

-* 3d.
+* 1d.
 The single-valued field of the contact is empty.

-  * 3d1.
+  * 1d1.
 NetworkBook shows an error message.

     Use case ends.